wanliqin/scenarios/python/lab-variables-and-memory-addresses/step2.md

 d = [1, 2, 3]

 # Compare the memory addresses of `a` and `b`, as well as `c` and `d`.
 print(a is b)  # Output: True
 print(c is d)  # Output: False
 ```

 ## Conclusion

-1. immutable data types with the same value may have the same memory address.
+1. Immutable data types with the same value may have the same memory address.
-2. mutable data types with the same value have different memory addresses.
+2. Mutable data types with the same value have different memory addresses.